ConorCoker/employee-app-conor-coker/README.md

 # employee-app-conor-coker
-##Simple console kotlin app to print an employees payslip
+## Simple console kotlin app to print an employees payslip!
+### -99 on menu to load dummy employees into system.